LWV of Michigan Logo

 How to Register

 When eligible citizens who are not already registered to vote complete a driver’s license or personal identification card transaction, they will be automatically registered to vote unless they affirmatively decline.
-Registered voters will have their records updated if their address or other information has changed
+Registered voters will have their records updated if their address or other information has changed.
+Check to see if you’re registered here.

 Voters may register in person, by mail, or online up to 15 days prior to an election.
 Voters may also register in person with their local clerk within 14 days of an election, up to and including Election Day.
 A voter registering in the final 14 days, including Election Day, will need to show proof of residency in addition to proof of identity (or an ID that proves both).
 A voter wishing to register on Election Day must do so with a city, township or county clerk, or a deputized staff member.
-These individuals are usually NOT at the polling location, so it is best if the voter goes directly to their city of township clerk’s office.
+These individuals are NOT at the polling location, so the voter wishing to register on election day must go directly to their city of township clerk’s office.
+Use this voter registration form to register by mail or in person at your clerk’s office.

 Other things you need to know